rpigu-i/rfidsnatcher/README.md

 ### Case

-The original case for the PoC was printered on a Makerbot.
-Any custom 3d printed cases made to the approximate dimnensions of the finished device should be fine.
+The original case for the PoC was printed on a Makerbot.
+Any custom 3d printed cases made to the approximate dimensions of the finished device should be fine.